MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 Browse to and select the Enterprise license file to upgrade the HoloLens edition.
 You can also toggle **Yes** or **No** to hide parts of the first experience.

-To set up the device without the need to connect to a Wi-Fi network, toggle **Skip Wi-Fi setup** to **On**.
-Select a region and timezone in which the device will be used.
+To set up the device without the need to connect to a Wi-Fi network, toggle **Skip Wi-Fi setup** to **On**, then select a region and timezone in which the device will be used.

 ### Set up network